 When not to use it?

 Arguably, the more important question is knowing when not to use ad hoc testing, to stop you from investing valuable time, effort, and money on your project.
 Ad hoc testing should be avoided when there is a test case where a defect exists.
-In this case, there is a need to document the failure of the test case and to then verify and retest the defect once it is fixed.
-Additionally, there are scenarios where the end user may have the chance to test the beta version of the software.
+In this case, there is a need to document the failure of the test case and then verify and retest the defect once it is fixed.
+Additionally, there are scenarios where the end-user may have the chance to test the beta version of the software.

-Different types of ad-hoc testing
+Different types of Ad Hoc Testing

 Buddy: Two buddies work together to identify any defect in the same module.
 One buddy will be from the developing side and the other buddy will be from the testing side.
-Importantly, it allows for testers to develop better test cases and allows for developers to make design changes at an early stage, before its too late.
+Importantly, it allows for testers to develop better test cases and allows developers to make design changes at an early stage, before its too late.
 This happens after Unit Testing is completed.

 Pair: Two testers are assigned modules where they share ideas and work on the same product or application to find any faults.
 This normally is done with a tester and a scriber who takes notes on any of the findings.